Vangelis Haritatos

-Vangelis Peter Haritatos (born 8 April 1986) is a Zimbabwean businessman and politician who has served as Deputy Minister for Lands, Agriculture, Water, Climate and Rural Resettlement and a Member of the National Assembly of Zimbabwe for Muzvezve since 2018.
+Vangelis Peter Haritatos (born 8 April 1986) is a Zimbabwean businessman and politician who has served as Minister of Lands and Rural Development since April 2026 and a Member of the National Assembly of Zimbabwe for Muzvezve since 2018.
 Haritatos is a member of the ruling ZANU–PF and his father, Peter Haritatos, was previously an MP for the same party.

 Early life and education

 Haritatos was born on 8 April 1986 at the Redcliffe Medical Centre in Kwekwe, Zimbabwe.
 His father is from Cephalonia and emigrated from Greece in the 1950s.
 He attended Eiffel Flats Primary School, Jameson High School and Harare International School.
 He studied at the John Cabot University in Italy, majoring in international affairs and international business.
 During the same period, he fulfilled a joint programme with the University of Wales.
 He graduated from Kansas State University in the United States in 2007 with a Bachelor of Arts degree in politics and a Bachelor of Science degree in economics.
 Haritatos also studied for a degree in business administration.